-Bangalore Airport in Night
+Bangalore Airport at Night

 Not in very distant past, I had to spend a night at Bangalore airport, not that I wanted to but I had to.
 I was returning from Singapore, as I was on a sponsored trip by Tiger Air so they have booked me via Bangalore from where they fly to Singapore Changi Airport.
 I had a layover for 5-6 hours before my connecting flight.
 Long story short I had an early morning flight from Bangalore or Bengalururro or Bengalorouo or whatever the

-polishitians politicians have named the garden city, either way they have screwed up the name of one of my favorite city for ever.
+polishitians politicians have named the garden city, either way, they have screwed up the name of one of my favorite city forever.
 Any Bangoluruleans who disagree with me please speak up now or let your kids be condemned to spell the name of their city wrong forever.

 So here I was in Bangalore airport around one in night and had a few hours to kill before my early morning flight.
 And as you know airports are a great place to observe other people who are secretly observing other people.
 Which makes you a secret observer of the people who are secret observer of other people, who may themselves be secret observers of the other people which secret observer could be you, thus completing the cycle or it can continue till the secret observation is returned to you.
-Quiz time : How many secret observes are we talking about here ?
+Quiz time: How many secret observes are we talking about here?

 So what do I see at the Bangalore (Aha the familiar name, no wonder they say OLD is Gold Saar!)
 Airport.
 So this post is a combination of my experience of my night at Bangalore airport converted into one post “ One Night At Bangalore Airport “ I like the sound of this heading maybe I should write a book with this title.

 Well the Bangalore airport officially known as Kempegowda International Airport was nice and cozy and trying to give competition to our railway platforms.
 I was in the domestic section of the Airport where a lot of returning desis were waiting for their connecting flights just like me in the morning.
-And what do waiting desis at airport do best?
-Well we love to redesign the seating arrangement at the airport halls.
+And what do waiting desis at the airport do best?
+Well, we love to redesign the seating arrangement at the airport halls.
 Chairs / sofas are rearranged, suitcase are safely cuddled under legs and we start our orchestra of sonorous sounds from the nostrils, only to be interrupted by a brief opening of the orifice normally meant for eating and speaking, but here it is given extra duty of releasing explosive sounds along with saliva and some gases.

 Some of the techie types were using the time to work on their laptops.
-Note to the supervisor of the techie: You sir should not put so much pressure on the poor guy that he works even in airport lounge.
-Note to the techie: Next time you are in airport rather than write code do check your friendly neighborhood desi Traveler blog, you may soon be writing a blog post of your own – “How I quit my job to travel and found my mojo back “
+Note to the supervisor of the techie: You sir should not put so much pressure on the poor guy that he works even in the airport lounge.
+Note to the techie: Next time you are in the airport rather than write code do check your friendly neighborhood desi Traveler blog, you may soon be writing a blog post of your own – “How I quit my job to travel and found my mojo back “

 There were all kind of people sleeping at the airport, people returning from abroad and waiting for their flight to next city and people like me who have come early for the early morning flight.